Soupy Sales: Detroit

 Lunch with Soupy Sales began in 1953 from the studios of WXYZ-TV, Channel 7, in the historic Maccabees Building in Detroit.
 Sales occasionally took the studio cameras to the lawn of the Detroit Public Library, across the street from the studios, and talked with local students walking to and from school.
-Beginning no later than July 4, 1955, a Saturday version of Sales' lunch show was broadcast nationally on the ABC television network.
+Beginning no later than July 4, 1955, a Saturday version of Sales's lunch show was broadcast nationally on the ABC television network.
 His lunchtime program on weekdays was moved to early morning opposite Today and Captain Kangaroo.

 During the same period that Lunch with Soupy Sales aired in Detroit, Sales also hosted a nighttime show, Soupy's On, to compete with 11 O'Clock News programs.
 The guest star was always a musician, often a jazz performer, at a time when jazz was popular in Detroit and the city was home to 24 jazz clubs.
 Sales believed his show helped sustain jazz in Detroit, as artists regularly sold out their nightclub shows after appearing on it.

 Coleman Hawkins, Louis Armstrong, Duke Ellington, Billie Holiday, Charlie Parker and Stan Getz were among the musicians who appeared on the show; Miles Davis made six appearances.
 Clifford Brown's appearance on Soupy's On, according to Sales, may be the only extant footage of Brown, and has been included in Ken Burns' Jazz and an A&E Network biography about Sales.

 Sales briefly had a third dinnertime show filmed largely in Detroit's Palmer Park area.
 His three shows were rumored to earn him in excess of $100,000 per year.
 One of his character puppets was Willy the Worm, a "balloon" propelled worm that emerged from its house and used a high pitched voice to announce birthdays or special events on the noontime show; but the character never appeared when Soupy moved to Los Angeles.
 In his lunchtime show, Sales always wore an orlon fabric sweater.
 In many of his shows, he appeared in costume, performed his dance, the Soupy Shuffle, introduced many characters such as Nicky Nooney, the Mississippi Gambler, etc., and took "zillions" of pies in the face.

 Los Angeles

-In 1960, Sales moved to the ABC-TV studios in Los Angeles.
+In 1960 Sales moved to the ABC-TV studios in Los Angeles.
 ABC canceled his show in March 1961, but it continued as a local program on KABC-TV until January 1962.
 It briefly went back on the ABC network as a late night fill-in for The Steve Allen Show in 1962, but was canceled after three months.
-All of the puppets on the show during its Los Angeles run were also operated by Clyde Adler, whom a 1962 TV Guide listing describes as "West Coast disk jockey and comedian".
+All of the puppets on the show during its Los Angeles run were operated by Clyde Adler, whom a 1962 TV Guide listing describes as "West Coast disk jockey and comedian".

 Sales' fame was significant enough that he was hired as a Tonight Show guest host in the period between Jack Paar and Johnny Carson.